-ISS generally includes all stock-in-lieu-of-cash plans in evaluating the total costs of equity plans.
-ISS believes that cash or stock payments are considered as compensation to the employees and therefore should be considered in evaluating equity proposals.
-The total cost of equity-based compensation to directors is also generally considered under the compensation model.
-However, if a plan provides for a clear dollar-for-dollar stock exchange of the cash compensation, ISS will generally view the stock in lieu of cash as value neutral for SVT purposes.
-Any other non-value neutral form of exchange which may include a premium for deferring cash compensation for stock is considered by ISS to cause transfer of shareholder's equity which should still be measured.
+ISS generally includes stock-in-lieu-of-cash plans in evaluating the total costs of equity plans.
+However, if the plan provides for a clear dollar-for-dollar stock exchange of the cash compensation, ISS will generally view the stock in lieu of cash as value neutral for SVT purposes.
+Any other non-value neutral form of exchange, such as a premium for deferring cash compensation for stock, is considered by ISS to cause a transfer of shareholder's equity that should still be measured.

-8. How does ISS treat evergreen plan funding?
+8. How does ISS evaluate cost for plans with an evergreen funding feature?

-"Evergreen" funding refers to a plan provision for automatic funding additions, typically on an annual basis, over the life of the equity plan.
+"Evergreen" funding features provide for automatic share reserve replenishments, typically on an annual basis over the life of the equity plan.
 In estimating potential plan cost in these cases, ISS includes a projection of the future share additions based on the disclosed formula - for example, "shares representing 1% of outstanding common stock will be added to the plan reserve each year" - since these essentially represent future new share requests that will not require additional shareholder approval when implemented.
-In other words, ISS assumes that the full allowable share replenishment will be granted and replaced in each year the evergreen feature is allowed by the plan.
+In evaluating plan cost, ISS assumes that the full allowable share replenishment will be granted and replaced in each year the evergreen feature is allowed by the plan.
 Evergreen features are viewed negatively, and in most cases, these projections result in a very high plan cost estimate.
+Evergreen features are considered a negative overriding factor that, on a stand-alone basis, may result in a negative recommendation for the equity plan proposal (see FAQ #44).

-9. Does ISS consider limited partnership (LP) units as part of the company's common shares outstanding when determining market capitalization in the SVT analysis and weighted common shares outstanding in the burn rate analysis?
+9. How does ISS consider limited partnership units and other convertible instruments when determining market capitalization for SVT and weighted common shares outstanding (CSO) for burn rate?